Magyartanulas/magyartanulas.github.io/comparisons.md

 ## Mint

-The word `mint` is used in linkage between nouns
+The word `mint` is used in linkage between nouns, when it is used with the comparative, it translates to than.

+* Gyorsabb vagyok, mint egy golyó! - (I'm faster than a bullet!)